1. Home

 Sunrise Seto & Izumo – Train Interior Map

-Sunrise Seto & Izumo – Inside the Train
+Sunrise Seto & Izumo Onboard Tour

-Entrance area of the Sunrise Izumo sleeper train
+Entrance of the Sunrise Izumo sleeper train

-Entrance area of the Sunrise Izumo sleeper train
+Entrance of the Sunrise Izumo sleeper train

-Entrance area of the Sunrise Izumo sleeper train
+Entrance of the Sunrise Izumo sleeper train

 photo by Mitemil